 Think of what it’ll be used for.
 Will it:

-- complement something you're already using?
-Ex: Think of how instant messaging makes a social media platform that much more useful.
+- Complement something you’re already using?
+Think of how instant messaging makes a social media platform that much more useful.

-- present tangible, measured benefits?
-Will results be immediate?
+- Present tangible, measured benefits?
+How soon will they be noticeable?

-They'll also be interested in what contribution this investment will make on productivity and profitability.
+They’ll also be interested in how this investment will affect profitability.

 Bring something decision makers can actually see – get them onboard for a demo session, exploration call or make a presentation that details everything and has footage and captures of the product in action.

 Any savvy decision-maker will also quickly weigh the risks that come with the new product.
-Think along the lines of:
+Don’t forget about these potentially-costly variables:

 - implementation time